 - For placement in an Early Childhood Program.
 (Students must have a yearly physical exam.)

 - For kindergarten—if the student did not have one for Early Childhood within the last year.

 - For sixth grade—students must have a physical exam within a year of starting sixth grade.

 The exam form must be on file within two months after the student starts attending a JCPS school.

 Athletic (Sports) Physicals

-- A Sports Physical is valid for one calendar year.
+- A Sports Physical is required annually to participate in sports and is valid for one calendar year.

 Students ages 3, 4, 5, or 6 years old entering JCPS for the first time must have an eye exam completed by January 1 of the year the student is enrolled.
 This is a one-time-only requirement.

 This exam must be completed by an ophthalmologist or optometrist and is not part of the physical exam.

 Proof of the exam must be submitted on the Kentucky Vision Examination Form.